“`html

 1. Dual Accreditation That Actually Protects You

-AVI Career Training holds COE (Council on Occupational Education) accreditation and is certified by the State Council of Higher Education for Virginia (SCHEV).
+AVI Career Training holds COE (Council on Occupational Education) accreditation and is certified by the State Council of Higher Education for Virginia (SCHEV) (NO FINANCIAL AID FOR THIS PROGRAM).
 That’s not just alphabet soup on a website — it means:

 - Your training meets rigorous national quality standards